 Additionally, applicants must currently be residing in a nursing home and could be discharged with appropriate assistance, be expected to require nursing home admission sometime in the next 4 months, or have a primary caregiver who is either disabled or is a minimum of 70 years old.
 Eligible applicants must be willing to live at home, instead of in a nursing home, as well as have the capacity to direct their care.
 A family representative may be assigned to assist the senior with care management.

 In addition to the functional requirements, candidates must meet the financial eligibility criteria for Louisiana Medicaid.
-In 2020, the monthly income limit for seniors is equivalent to the current SSI limit, which means an individual cannot receive an excess of $783 per month.
+In 2020, the monthly income limit for seniors is equivalent to the current SSI limit.
+This means an individual cannot receive an excess of $783 per month.
 For married applicants (with both spouses applying), the income limit is $1,175.
 There is also an asset limit, which as of 2020, is $2,000 for a single applicant and $3,000 for married applicants.

 Becoming Financially Eligible

 Louisiana has a Medically Needy Program (MNP), commonly called a spend-down program, which can be thought of as similar to a deductible.
 In basic terms, persons who have income in excess of the limit can “spend down” their income to meet the limit.
 Excess income can only be spent on specific expenses, such as medical and care costs.